SECURITY GUARD / ARMED SECURITY GUARD COURSES

 PISTOL PERMIT COURSES

-Utah Carry Conceal Course: Holding a valid Utah Pistol Permit will allow you to carry your handgun in approximately 30 states.
+Utah Carry Concealed Course: Holding a valid Utah Pistol Permit will allow you to carry your handgun in approximately 30 states.
 Full details on the reciprocity of states will be provided in class as well as application assistance, passport photos, fingerprints, notary services which is all completed on site in the same day.

 NRA RANGE SAFETY OFFICER (RSO) COURSE: